-3.1 AUSTRALIAN STATUTE LAW
+3.2 AUSTRALIAN STATUTE LAW

-- the basis of Statute Law: - o the processes of initiating, drafting and passing a bill through parliament - o the different roles of the parliament and cabinet in law making - o the advantages and limitations of Statute Law.
+- the basis of Statute Law: - the processes of initiating, drafting and passing a bill through parliament - the different roles of the parliament and cabinet in law making - the advantages and limitations of Statute Law.

-3.2 AUSTRALIAN COMMON LAW
+3.3 AUSTRALIAN COMMON LAW

-- the hierarchies and jurisdictions of the Tasmanian and Commonwealth court systems - the Doctrine of Precedent - the role judges have in lawmaking (case law and interpretation of legislation) - the advantages and limitations of judges in the law making process - the interaction between the courts and parliament when judges interpret legislation: - o parliamentary sovereignty - o parliament codification of common law (e.g. Civil Liability Act 2002) - o Australian parliament obliged to accept constitutional ruling of the High Court - o courts interpret Second Reading speech to clarify meaning of law - o parliament responds by amending legislation if unhappy with courts interpretation.
+- the hierarchies and jurisdictions of the Tasmanian and Commonwealth court systems - the Doctrine of Precedent - the role judges have in lawmaking (case law and interpretation of legislation) - the advantages and limitations of judges in the law making process.

-3.3 AUSTRALIAN LAW REFORM
+3.4 AUSTRALIAN LAW REFORM

 - the role the following groups play in influencing change in Australian law.
-Learners must study two from the following list: - o Law Reform Bodies (ALRC, TLRI) - o Royal Commissions and Commissions of Inquiry - o Parliamentary Committees (Standing, special purpose, joint committees) - o statutory authorities and commissions (Human Rights Commission, Productivity Commission) - how individuals through the Court system influence change in law (Mabo Case 1992 overturning of terra nullius and recognition of Native Title) - how Interest/Lobby/Pressure Groups interact with society and law making institutions to influence changes in the law.
+Learners must study two from the following list: - Law Reform Bodies (ALRC, TLRI) - o Royal Commissions and Commissions of Inquiry - o Parliamentary Committees (Standing, special purpose, joint committees) - statutory authorities and commissions (Human Rights Commission, Productivity Commission) - how individuals through the Court system influence change in law (Mabo Case 1992 overturning of terra nullius and recognition of Native Title) - how Interest/Lobby/Pressure Groups interact with society and law making institutions to influence changes in the law.

-3.4 INTERNATIONAL LAW
+3.5 INTERNATIONAL LAW